 Colours and shapes

-The heart-shaped petals represent love and trust, and the thorns indicate that love is not all roses.
-Red roses in particular are inextricably linked to love, but did you know that every colour has its own meaning?
+The heart-shaped petals represent love and trust, while thorns remind us that love is not all roses.
+Red varieties are a classic way to express your love, but every shade has its own special meaning.

 Red: love and respect.

 White: true love, purity, dignity, chastity.

 Combinations of colours and pairings with other flowers also create new meanings.
 For example, white and pink roses combined express the wish to always be together.
 Roses in a bouquet symbolise gratitude, and a single rose placed in a large bouquet tells the receiver that they're The One.